Rohans1994/devTinderWeb/README.md

     - New Page - See all my connections
     - New Page - See all my Conenction REquests
     - Feature - Accept/Reject connection request

+## Episode 5

+    - Send/Ignore the user card from the feed
+    - Signup New User
+    - E2E testing